 Bio/Statement

-(This piece in progress in an example of the fine line I must walk between realism and the flat surface.
+(This older piece in progress was an example of the fine line I must walk between realism and the flat surface.
 If it becomes too realistic it looks like a photograph of a sculpture and loses the human presence that created it.
-If too painterly, loses the illusion of space. )
+If too painterly, it loses the illusion of space. )

 Micheline Robinson is a professional artist and was the founder and organiser of the Wirral Arts and Open Studio Tour in the 7 years she lived near Liverpool (https://wirralarts.com/about/).
 She is a French-Canadian and works across a range of media including painting, photography, music (composition) and film.
 Music being an important component as without it, she would struggle to find the same enthusiasm to paint.
 She studied Fine Arts and Film Animation at Concordia University in Montreal and Ottawa U.